mk3581-dev/SQL-/README.md

 - PostgreSQL
 - SQLite
 - SQL Server
+- Online editors:
+  - SQL Fiddle
-- Online editors like SQL Fiddle / DB Fiddle
+  - DB Fiddle

 ---

-## 📌 Contribution
+## 📌 Contribution Guidelines

-Feel free to:
+Contributions are welcome 🙌
+You can help by:

-- Improve explanations
+- Improving explanations
-- Add more interview questions
+- Adding more interview questions
-- Optimize queries
+- Optimizing SQL queries
-- Fix typos or formatting
+- Fixing typos or formatting

-Pull requests are welcome 🙌
+- Adding diagrams or examples

+Feel free to open issues or submit pull requests.

 ---

-## ⭐ Support
+## ⭐ Support & Feedback

-If you found this useful:
+If you found this repository helpful:

-- ⭐ Star the repository
+⭐ Star the repository
-- 🔗 Share with friends
+🔗 Share it with friends
-- 💬 Give feedback
+💬 Provide feedback or suggestions

-Happy Querying! 🚀
+---

+## 📜 License

+This project is open-source and available under the **MIT License**.

+---

+### 💡 Happy Querying & Best of Luck for Your Interviews! 🚀